teaching-on-testbeds/cloud-gpu-inference/cloud_gpu_inference.md

 ::: {.cell .markdown}
 ## Use a pre-trained image classification model to do inference with optimizations

-Now we willl repeat the image classification above, but with a version of the model that is compiled with TensorRT, for extra optimizations on NVIDIA GPUs.
+Now we will repeat the image classification above, but with a version of the model that is compiled with TensorRT, for extra optimizations on NVIDIA GPUs.

 :::